Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-* This position is according to Rohwer.
+* This position is according to J. Rohwer.
 Survivors' statements say she had been in 26 56N 66 22W at noon that day, the explosion occurred at 14:10 [ship's time?].
 Charles Hocking simply gives the position as "about 400 miles south of the Bermudas".

 3rd Mate Sigurd Nedberg was on watch on the bridge at the time and went down with the ship.
-3rd Engineer Olav Brattaule, who was on duty in the engine room immediately ran up on deck, at which time he noticed that the entire after deck was under water (the engines were stopped from the deck control).
+3rd Engineer Olav Brattaule, who was on duty in the engine room, immediately ran up on deck, at which time he noticed that the entire after deck was under water (the engines were stopped from the deck control).
 He was pulled under when the ship sank, but survived.
-Able Seaman Håkon Hansen was at the helm, the captain was asleep in his office, and by the time he reached the boatdeck the vessel was already half under water.
+Able Seaman Håkon Hansen was at the helm, the captain was asleep in his office, and by the time he reached the boatdeck the ship was already half under water.
 He ran back to his cabin to fetch the ship's papers and when he came out again she sank and he was pulled under.
 Some men had manned the starboard and port lifeboats, but as Gunny sank they too were pulled under.

 When the captain surfaced he managed to grab a hold of a broken hatch, then he and 12 others were able to climb onto 2 rafts.
 They had no food nor water, and were cold, wet and miserable in the ensuing stormy weather.
-The injured Chief Engineer Birger Jørgensen died on the 4th day and was buried in the sea; he had badly injured his leg and was in great pain the whole time.
+The injured Chief Engineer Birger Jørgensen died on the 4th day and was buried in the sea; he had a badly injured leg and was in great pain the whole time.
 The assumption was that gangrene had set in.
-The remaining 12 survivors were rescued by the Swedish M/S Temnaren (voyage Gothenburg-Progresso) early in the morning of March 9 and landed in Progresso on March 13, where the Norwegian Vice Consul (Felix Lejeune) came on board and took them to Merida, as there were no hotels in Progresso.
-4 men were admitted to hospital, while the rest were treated by a doctor who came to the hotel.

-The survivors later stated they never saw a U-boat, but none of them doubted that it had been a torpedo that had caused the sudden explosion.
-"Nortraships flåte" states that 10 Norwegians and 4 of other nationalities were lost with Gunny.
 Maritime hearings were held in New York on Apr.
 8-1942, with Captain Henrichsen, 3rd Engineer Olav Brattaule and Ordinary Seaman Henry Moe appearing (the latter had just come off duty at the helm 10 minutes before the torpedo hit, and was on the after deck when the explosion occurred).

 Crew List: